One company has aggressively advertised on my Facebook and it has really caught my eye.

 I have so many pictures of my girls, that it’s hard to choose just one (or three!) to use for this project.

 When choosing a picture for your DIY Smallwoods knock-off, make sure you choose something with good resolution.
-The large prints I used for this project were taken with my iPhone!
+A picture with good lighting and crisp lines is ideal.

 Step 2: Order the Print

 The next step is to order your picture.
-This is where you save your money!
+And this is where you save your money!

 I ordered my prints from Walgreens.
 Go to their Photo section and click on Posters.
-From there, you will have several options.
-I just use the plain Poster option, no designs, text, or adhesive.
+There are several options, but I used the plain Poster option (no designs, text, or adhesive).

 That means I got both beach prints for $25!
 Even on sale, ONE print from Smallwoods cost $50+.

 When you’re ordering your posters, Walgreens’ website may alert you that your image has low resolution.
-It gave me this alert on all 3 prints, but they turned out fine.
+It gave me this alert on all 3 prints, even the two prints that turned out good.

 Step 3: Build & Stain the Frame